bucky-badger-gesmer/aarongesmer/README.md

-Moving this over to Remix from `create-react-app`.
+Moving this over to NextJS from `create-react-app`.